The EU AI Act: A Comprehensive Overview

 The EU AI Act aims to create a trust ecosystem by ensuring that AI systems in the EU are safe, transparent, and traceable.
 The main goals of the legislation are:

-- Establishing a harmonized legal framework within the EU to avoid fragmentation and facilitate cross-border use of AI.
+• Establishing a harmonised legal framework within the EU to avoid fragmentation and facilitate cross-border use of AI.

 Classification of AI Risks

-The EU AI Act introduces a risk-based approach that categorizes AI systems according to their potential risk to people’s safety and fundamental rights:
+The EU AI Act introduces a risk-based approach that categorises AI systems according to their potential risk to people's safety and fundamental rights:

 Impact on Businesses